BlueBubblesApp/BlueBubblesApp.github.io/downloads.md

 ---
 layout: default
-title: Downloads
+title: Download BlueBubbles
-description: Download the BlueBubbles Apps
+description: Links and Previews for the BlueBubbles Apps
 permalink: /downloads/
 ---